ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A78AE CPU.
 This needs to be enabled for revisions r0p0, r0p1, r0p2 of the CPU.
 It is fixed in r0p3.

+- ``ERRATA_A78_AE_3888018``: This applies erratum 3888018 workaround to
+   Cortex-A78AE CPU.
+This needs to be enabled for revisions r0p0, r0p1, r0p2, r0p3
+   of the CPU.
+It is still open.

 For Cortex-A78C, the following errata build flags are defined :

 - ``ERRATA_A78C_1827430`` : This applies errata 1827430 workaround to